Strip Processing Plants or Lines Lines, Strip Cleaning Plants, Strip Coating Plants and Strip Annealing Plants - Overview

 Decoiling area with at least one decoiler, strip shear, drive roll and usually a strip connecting device.

-Process area (strip processing, strip treatment, strip coating, strip annealing)
+Processing area (strip processing, strip treatment, strip coating, strip annealing)

 Coiling area with a strip shear, drive rolls and at least one coiler

-Examples of Strip Plants:
+Examples of Strip Processing Plants or Lines: